KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 1, Introduction.md

 8) Finally: if you prefer to have that **metadata in a structured format**, you can request it via our jSRU service, eg for [Wat is er op de kermis te zien?](http://jsru.kb.nl/sru/sru?x-collection=GGC&recordSchema=dcx&operation=searchRetrieve&query=%22KW%20XKZ%20160%22) (*What can be seen at the fair?*).
 Please note: this metadata is only available as whole records (eg. you can't request only the *dc:title* field), and only in XML (you can't request it in JSON).
     <kbd><img src="images/image-p1-021.png" width="66%"/></kbd><br/><sub>*[XML response](http://jsru.kb.nl/sru/sru?x-collection=GGC&recordSchema=dcx&operation=searchRetrieve&query=%22KW%20XKZ%20160%22) for [Wat is er op de kermis te zien?](https://resolver.kb.nl/resolve?urn=PPN:205278043) from the KB SRU service.
 Screenshot d.d.
 30-03-2021*</sub>

-## Limitations, what is *not* possible now
+## Limitations
-These options are already quite cool of course, but they have their limitations.
+These options are already quite cool, but they have their limitations.
 For instance, if you
 * want to get a quick visual impression/overview of all highlights combined
 * want to download all pm.
 11.0000 images from the out-of-copyright (public domain) highlights in various resolutions
 * want to have the highlights as PDFs